 Energy Policy Options for Sustainable Development in Bangladesh

-Bangladesh today faces a different future than it did decades ago when relatively abundant natural gas seemed to be the key to prosperity.
-A computable general equilibrium model is used to evaluate macroeconomic impacts of available energy policy options for Bangladesh.
+Bangladesh today faces a different future than it did decades ago when bundant natural gas seemed to be the key to prosperity.
+This study uses a computable general equilibrium model to evaluate major energy policy issues facing Bangladesh.